-To communicate with the AWS API boto3 is required you can install boto with pip install boto3 (on wheezy, the packaged version is too low).
+To communicate with the AWS API boto is required (version 2.14.0 or higher) you can install boto with pip install boto (on wheezy, the packaged version is too low).
 S3 images are chopped up and uploaded using euca2ools (install with apt-get install euca2ools).